jideoyelayo1/orderbook/README.md

 The project consists of several key components:

 - **Orderbook**: The main class representing the orderbook.
 It manages buy and sell orders and matches them based on price-time priority.

 - **Order**: Represents an individual order with attributes such as order type, side (buy/sell), price, and quantity.

 - **Order Modify**: Handles modifications to existing orders, such as price or quantity adjustments.

 - **Trade**: Represents a trade executed between a buy and sell order.

+- **Google Tests**: The project includes tests implemented using Google Test framework to ensure correctness and reliability.

 ## Usage